Skip to content

 The Bait Ball

-As soon as I put my head underwater, I realize that something special is about to happen right in front of my eyes.
-During the Arctic winter I worked as a guide for the orca snorkeling expeditions in Norway.
-Orcas are incredible and unpredictable animals, but what I have learned is that you need to stay close to the bait ball, stay close to the food, and they will come to you.
-What I have in front of my eyes I have only seen in the most prestigious documentaries, and never I would have hoped to witness this with my own eyes.
-Hundreds of thousands of bait fish swimming in circles in a defensive strategy meant to confuse predators.
+As soon as I put my head underwater, I realize something special is about to unfold right in front of me.
+During the Arctic winter, I worked as a guide for orca snorkeling expeditions in Norway.
+Orcas are incredible and unpredictable animals, but what I’ve learned is that if you stay close to the bait ball, stay close to the food, they will come to you.

 “We saw this massive flock of birds and I pointed the boat in that direction.
 Fede and Albert quickly grabbed their cameras and with no hesitation despite the shark’s fins skimming the surface, they jumped in!
 I was so excited to see sharks so close to our little boat and at the same time, I was so focused on the guys.
 I know they are experts and confident in the water, but with nature you cannot joke.
 As the skipper of the day, I felt the responsibility on me, and I was constantly checking on them.
 I could only see the surface and I did not know what was going on underwater.
 Seeing the sharks breaching right next to their snorkels was not reassuring, but I could see the guys constantly turning their heads around to keep an eye on everything.